twpayne/chezmoi/assets/chezmoi.io/docs/quick-start.md

 $ chezmoi init
 ```

-This will create a new git repository in `~/.local/share/chezmoi` where chezmoi
+This will create a new git local repository in `~/.local/share/chezmoi` where
-will store its source state.
-By default, chezmoi only modifies files in the
+chezmoi will store its source state.
+By default, chezmoi only modifies files in
-working copy.
-It is your responsibility to commit and push changes, but chezmoi
-can automate this for you if you want.
+the working copy.

 Manage your first file with chezmoi: